elyra-ai/elyra/docs/source/user_guide/enhanced-script-support.md

 > IRkernel::installspec()
 ```

-You can check that the R kernel was successful installed with:
+You can check that the R kernel was successfully installed with:
 ```bash
 jupyter kernelspec list
 ```